At a glance

 This is especially true if parents don’t know a lot about their child’s early life.
-They may be missing key information about his biological family and medical history.
-They may also not be aware of things he experienced.
+They may be missing key information about a child’s biological family and medical history.
+They may also not be aware of things their child experienced.

 Kids who are adopted are roughly twice as likely to have learning and thinking differences, according to the American Academy of Pediatrics.
-One out of five adopted kids has learning disabilities.
-For non-adopted kids, it’s less than one in 10.
+About 20 percent of adopted kids have learning disabilities.
+For non-adopted kids, it’s less than 10 percent.

 There’s no concrete data that explains why adopted children may be more at risk for learning and thinking differences.
 It’s possible that several factors play a role.
 These include: